 Each spring the whole season starts again, and the process of installing them begins from about April.

 Obviously they all HAVE to be in place by the end of August for Switch On!

 Lightworks depot is an amazing place and the first time you go into this vast shed it just makes your jaw drop!

-When the familiar features are neatly arranged in their racks or stood on the floor they look so big, and so very different too.
-They look so much bigger than they do out on the Prom in the dark night air.
+Whether the familiar features are neatly arranged in their racks or stood on the floor they just look so very different.
+They also look so much bigger than they do out on the Prom in the dark night air.

 The best time to see inside Lightworks depot is in Spring, while everything is in storage and refitting for the season hasn’t yet started.